-To find you, you need to analyze the situation.
+To find out which thing is missing, you need to analyze the situation.
 If the engine won't crank, you are probably dealing with a starter or battery problem.
 Has the starter been acting up? (unusual noises, slow cranking, etc.).
 Is this the first time the engine has failed to crank or start, or has it happened before?
 Have the starter, battery or battery cables been replaced recently?
 Might be a defective part.
 Has the battery been running down?
 Might be a charging problem.
 Have there been any other electrical problems?
 The answers to these questions should shed some light on what might be causing the problem.

 If an engine cranks but refuses to start, it lacks ignition, fuel or compression.
 Was it running fine but quit suddenly?
 The most likely causes here would be a failed fuel pump, ignition module or broken overhead cam timing belt.
 Has the engine been getting progressively harder to start?
 If yes, consider the engine's maintenance and repair history.